dynaroars/ceti/README.md

 ```

 ## Trips and Tricks ##
-Sometimes it is useful to preprocess the file using cilly.
+Sometimes it is useful to preprocess input source code with `CIL`.
 For examples
 ```
 #!shell

 $ cilly file.c --save-temps --noPrintLn --useLogicalOperators   #now call CETI on the resulting `file.c.cil.i`

 $ cilly file.c --save-temps --noPrintLn --noUseLogicalOperators   #This breaks and and or operator into multiple statements
 ```